suchitj2702/algo-irl-frontend/src/content/engineering-notes/distilling-intelligence.md

 ##### Why Claude 4 Emerged as the Clear Winner

-The raw scores told a consistent story: Claude held meaningful leads on the dimensions that actually break production pipelines when they slip.

 | Dimension | Claude Sonnet 4 | GPT-5 | Gemini 2.5 Pro | Why it mattered |
 |-----------|-----------------|-------|----------------|-----------------|
 | **Algorithmic Correctness** | **0.95** | 0.91 | 0.86 | Claude almost never mangled the underlying algorithm, so we could trust it on hard graph/dp problems. |